the race against death

 “Ibadan?
 What came up?” she enquired gently while rubbing his head

 “An urgent business.
-I will tell you about it when I get back the day after” he responded curtly, taking her hands away from his head
+I will tell you about it when I get back the day after” he responded curtly, brushing her hands away from his head

-on the morning of 20th, Adisa left home and set out for Ibadan. “let the stupid death come, so long as it is within my powers he would not meet me at home or in town” he huffed angrily as he boarded his car and drove off.
+Then, on the 20th morning, Adisa left home and set out for Ibadan. “let the stupid death come, so long as it is within my powers he would not meet me at home or in town” he huffed angrily as he boarded his car and drove off.

 “where are you going to sir?”

-“which way are you going to?” the old man returned
+“which way are you going to?” the old man was soft spoken

 “Ibadan” Adisa replied